zinthawtun/L.dynamicGrids/README.md

 Here is the [link](http://www.student.city.ac.uk/~acvt664/L.dynamicGrids/examples/) that I have made examples for usage of my L.dynamicGrid, D3js and Leaflet marker-cluster library plugin.

+##Reading the different types of files and Visualization

+You can use D3 to make different custom glyphs on the map.
+You can use proj4Leaflet for different coordinate reference systems.

 ## Acknowledge

 * [Dr Aidan Slingsby](https://www.city.ac.uk/people/academics/aidan-slingsby) - Lecturer in Visual and Analytic Computing at City University of London.